omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/index.rst

 + **Published** display all published document in this controlled documents library.
 When a document is published it is removed from Drafts and is available on this tab.
 Here the options for creating a new draft, unpublishing and document history are available, together with a number of additional options.

 Most headings can be used to sort a list.
+Available columns can be set up in many ways.
+You see one example in the image above.

 Select section for more information: